eliPerez12/lighting/notes.md

 # SHORT TERM
 Add an actual map / add more tiles
 Add props/objects
-Fix daycycle sunrise and sunset to closer to real life Add items/hotbar
+Add items/hotbar
 Add new normal calculator for lines